 Taking a bath helps also as long as the water isn’t really hot as this is not good for the baby and can raise it’s temperature to much.

 Morning Sickness-Feeling sick can happen at any time so it is a good idea to prepare for this at bedtime for late at night or morning help just keep some saltine or some kind of crackers there to settle your stomach.
 I actually used goldfish crackers but whatever you prefer works great!
+Some women have used peppermints, candy, ginger or motion sickness bracelets to help with severe sickness!

-The second trimester is a little better depending on what you do for work you may not be tired like in the first trimester, hopefully if your lucky you won’t have morning sickness and body aches still but for some you can have these all along.
+The second trimester is a little better depending on what you do for work you may not be tired like in the first trimester, hopefully, if your lucky you won’t have morning sickness and body aches still but for some, you can have these all along.

 Heartburn– For this try laying on your left side or on your stomach with a pillow with your right leg supported so you are kinda on your left side.